seanwhs/Plans/My-Process-was-Buggy.md

 ## The Modern Developer Trap

 Modern development culture subtly rewards **exposure over execution**.
 My algorithmic feeds constantly showed me what existed, but they rarely taught me how to reason.
-I became a collector of tech instead of a builder of systems.
+I became a collector of technologies instead of a builder of systems.

 I hoarded starter templates, syntax quirks, architecture diagrams, and GitHub stars like digital currency.
 Yet, the moment I sat in front of a blank text editor, I froze.
 I couldn’t orchestrate a clean, original data flow without a guide holding my hand.